 Generally speaking, this country’s residents are taking more holidays, and spending more of their hard-earned pounds while away.

-The yearly number of trips abroad is increasing
+The yearly number of trips abroad fell slightly in 2018

-In 2017, UK residents took 72.8 million trips overseas in total.
-That was an 3% increase from 2016, or 2 million more visits.
-The number of trips has been steadily increasing for years, having gone up by 29% (or 16.2 million trips) since 2012, as can be seen in our chart below.
+In 2018, UK residents took 71.7 million trips overseas in total.
+That was an 1% increase from 2017, or 1.1 million less visits.
+The number of trips had been steadily increasing for years, having gone up by 29% (or 16.2 million trips) from 2012 to 2017, as can be seen in our chart below.
 The average length of trips has also decreased to 9.8 nights, from 10.4 in 2018.
 Despite both the number of trips falling and the length of trips decreasing, the total amount spent by Brits has increased in 2018, by 1%.